appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ***

 One solution can be using a Servlet-Engine, like we integrated in our application server.
-Imagine a `Servlet` as a class that implements the `Servlet` interface, part of our PSR's, that provides some kind of MVC pattern controller functionality by implementing some methods that will be invoked when a request came in, nothing more, nothing less.
-So to implement your first `Servlet`, you have to think about two things.
-First, which requests should our `Servlet` dispatch, the second is what functionality it should provide.
+Imagine a servlet as a class that implements the servlet interface, part of our PSR's, that provides some kind of MVC pattern controller functionality by implementing some methods that will be invoked when a request came in, nothing more, nothing less.
+So to implement your first servlet, you have to think about two things.
+First, which requests should our servlet dispatch, the second is what functionality it should provide.

-As in many other frameworks do, our Servlet-Engine use a URL path to map a request to a controller, in our case this will be a `Servlet`.
+As in many other frameworks do, our Servlet-Engine use a URL path to map a request to a controller, in our case this will be a servlet.
 You can write as many servlets as you want, but you dont't need to write any configuration therefor.
-Let's have a look at how you can map an URL path to a `Servlet`
+Let's have a look at how you can map an URL path to a servlet

 ```php
 namespace AppserverIo\Examples\Servlets;